Security shouldn't be a black box

 Do you train AI models on my data?
 No.

 Do you use Google Analytics or other tracking?
-No. Droplana does not run analytics scripts or trackers.
+No. Droplana does not run external analytics scripts or trackers.
 Our only product-usage visibility comes from server logs needed to operate and secure the service.

 One more thing